Serenity 6.5.2 Release Notes (2023-02-21)

 public string FullName { get; set; }

-Anyway, whenever we need such a string concatenation operation, we'll have to repeat these expressions over and over.
+However, whenever we need such a string concatenation operation, we'll have to repeat these expressions repeatedly.
 It's easy to make typos or forget which database supports which expression.

-In this version, we introduced some custom expression types, and the ability for expression attributes to produce different expressions based on the target dialect.
+In this version, we've introduced some custom expression types and the ability for expression attributes to produce different expressions based on the target dialect.

 [Concat("T0.[FirstName]", "' '", "T0.[LastName]")]